singuliere/enough/docs/infrastructure.rst

 * **OVH Project: Production**
    - Region **GRA5**: all Ansible maintained production VMs

+The OVH acount **cl283532-ovh** is dedicated to hosting Enough instances dedicated to an organization or an individual.

 * `Login as a customer <https://www.ovh.com/auth/>`_
 * `OpenStack OVH management <https://www.ovh.com/manager/cloud/>`_